Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ```
   - Negative damage will recover shield, unless shield has been broken.
 If shield isn't full, all negative damage will be absorbed by shield.
   - When the TechnoType with a unbroken shield, `[ShieldType]->Armor` will replace `[TechnoType]->Armor` for game calculation.
-- When executing `DeploysInto` or `UndeploysInto`, if both of the TechnoClasses have shields, the transformed unit/building would keep relative shield health (in percents), same as with `Strength`.
+- When executing `DeploysInto` or `UndeploysInto`, if both of the TechnoTypes have shields, the transformed unit/building would keep relative shield health (in percents), same as with `Strength`.
 If one of the TechnoTypes doesn't have shields, it's shield's state on conversion will be preserved until converted back.
   - This also works with Ares' `Convert.*`.
 - `Powered` controls whether or not the shield is active when a unit is running low on power or it is affected by EMP.
+  - Attention, if TechnoType itself is not `Powered`, then the shield won't be offline when low power.
 - `AbsorbOverDamage` controls whether or not the shield absorbs damage dealt beyond shield's current strength when the shield breaks.
 - `SelfHealing` and `Respawn` respect the following settings: 0.0 disables the feature, 1%-100% recovers/respawns the shield strength in percentage, other number recovers/respawns the shield strength directly.
 Specially, `SelfHealing` with a negative number deducts the shield strength.
   - If you want shield recovers/respawns 1 HP per time, currently you need to set tag value to any number between 1 and 2, like `1.1`.